top of page

 Personal data shall be retained only for as long as necessary to fulfil the purpose for which it was collected, subject to statutory obligations and audit requirements, in accordance with Article 5(1)(e).
 SHIRE maintains a retention schedule aligned with sector-specific guidance and regulatory expectations.
 Access is restricted to designated personnel, and processing is governed by confidentiality, data minimisation, and integrity principles.

-Advertising and Feedback
+Feedback, Advertising and Marketing

 Permitted Disclosures Without Consent